26thDecCake/fs-video-con-pub/README.md

 ![Video Conference App Demo](public/demo/demo1.gif)
 > [!NOTE]
-> Sorry for the fps drop, I need to sacrifice some fps to cram a 40s-ish video into gif
+> Sorry for the fps drop, I need to sacrifice some fps to cram a 40s-ish video into a gif

 > [!NOTE]
-> Or you can take a peek (need to sign-up though) [here](https://boom-video-conference.netlify.app/).
+> Or you can take a peek (need to sign up though) [here](https://boom-video-conference.netlify.app/).

 ## Technology Used